vfarcic/devops24/manuscript/01-sts.md

 We can see that the request was picked by the `kube-dns` server and that it returned three addresses, one for each Pod in the StatefulSet.

 The StatefulSet is using the Headless Service to control the domain of its Pods.
 The domain managed by this Service takes the form of `[SERVICE_NAME].[NAMESPACE].svc.cluster.local`, where `cluster.local` is the cluster domain.
 However, we used a short syntax in our `nslookup` query that requires only the name of the service (`db`).
 Since the service is in the same Namespace, we did not need to specify `go-demo-3`.
-Namespace is required only if we'd like to establish communication from one Namespace to another.
+The Namespace is required only if we'd like to establish communication from one Namespace to another.

 When we executed `nslookup`, a request was sent to the CNAME of the Headless Service (`db`).
 It, in turn, returned SRV records associated with it.
 Those records point to A record entries that contain Pods IP addresses, one for each of the Pods managed by the StatefulSet.

-Let's do an `nslookup` of one of the Pods managed by the StatefulSet.
+Let's do `nslookup` of one of the Pods managed by the StatefulSet.

 The Pods can be accessed with a combination of the Pod name (e.g., `db-0`) and the name of the StatefulSet.
 If the Pods are in a different Namespace, we need to add it as a suffix.
 Finally, if we want to use the full CNAME, we can add `svc.cluster.local` as well.
 We can see the full address from the previous output (e.g., `db-0.db.go-demo-3.svc.cluster.local`).
 All in all, we can access the Pod with the index `0` as `db-0.db`, `db-0.db.go-demo-3`, or `db-0.db.go-demo-3.svc.cluster.local`.
 Any of the three combinations should work since we are inside the Pod running in the same Namespace.
 So, we'll use the shortest version.